Lokeshwar26/Image-Dehazing-using-Image-Processing-and-Machine-Learning-techniques/1.Requirements/README.md

 - **Usability**:
   The system must be user-friendly, allowing researchers or developers to train and test the model with minimal setup.

-- **Portability**:
-  The system must work on standard hardware with MATLAB installed.

 - **Reliability**:
   The system must ensure that the dehazed output images are consistent and free from significant artifacts.